Skip to main content

 The federal government's Safeguard Mechanism has yet to affect the sector significantly, with most coalminers still in the planning stages of methane mitigation and abatement.
 While underground mines have an imperative to drain methane from coal seams before and during mining processes, both open-cut and underground coalminers will need to consider methane drainage and abatement in their mine planning.
 Given the lengthy lead times involved in methane gas drainage, this could lead to production delays.
 Additionally, most coal mine methane abatement strategies plan to offset methane emissions by purchasing carbon credits through the Australian Carbon Credit Unit (ACCU) Scheme.
 This means that while coal mine methane risks are initially being felt through production losses or delays, the full methane emissions costs are yet to be felt by coalminers.

-Moreover, calls for greater disclosure of water-related risks in Australian coalmining is increasing.
+Moreover, calls for greater disclosure of water-related risks in Australian coalmining are increasing.
 Last year, 8,477 companies were requested to disclose water data by their investors or their business customers.
-At least 11 water-related disclosures are mentioned in the new framework published by the Taskforce on Nature Related Financial Disclosures (TNFD), meaning investors may expect more water-related to be disclosed.
+At least 11 water-related disclosures are mentioned in the new framework published by the Taskforce on Nature Related Financial Disclosures (TNFD), meaning investors may expect more water-related data to be disclosed.

 Overall, the impacts of the Safeguard Mechanism, changes to open-cut coal mine accounting methods under the National Greenhouse and Energy Reporting (NGER) scheme and the introduction of new climate reporting standards next year could embed additional risks and costs in the sector.